-The catalyst to our interest in this business development opportunity were the requests to the engineering community from governments, firefighters, emergency responders and other stakeholders for the creation of better technologies that can better respond to threats to public safety and better protection of firefighters in the wilderness.
-These potential markets are multi-billion dollar opportunities.
-The total automotive aftermarket conversion industry valued at approximately \$44 billion annually.
+The catalyst to the Company's interest in this business development opportunity were the requests to the engineering community from governments, firefighters, emergency responders and other stakeholders for the creation of better technologies that can better respond to threats to public safety and better protection of firefighters in the wilderness.

-We considered the engineering challenge and ambition worth their pursuit as environmental experts warn that that the net damage costs of climate change events are likely to significantly increase in the upcoming years due to intensified weather events such as wildfires, hurricanes, tornadoes, flooding and drought.
-Wilderness and populated areas will be in harms way and society will have to respond to these events with better capabilities, faster response times and improved effectiveness.
+The Company considered the engineering challenge and ambition worth pursuit as environmental experts continue to warn that that the net damage costs of climate change events are likely to significantly increase in the upcoming years due to intensified weather events such as wildfires, hurricanes, tornadoes, flooding and drought.
+Wilderness and populated areas will be in harm's way and society will have to respond to these events with better capabilities, faster response times and improved effectiveness to preserve human lives and property damage.

-The basic design premise of KXI is to manage the center-of-gravity to better balance a wheeled vehicle with automated gyroscopic controlled air suspension.
+The basic design premise of KXI Suspension System is to manage the center-of-gravity to better balance a wheeled vehicle with automated gyroscopic controlled air suspension.
 This ensures that the driver, passengers and payload remain in a stable level position when driving in difficult remote wilderness terrains including extreme hills and side-hill challenges.
-Our testing has confirmed that commercial stakeholders can expect the KXI to provide:
+The Company's testing has confirmed that commercial stakeholders can expect the KXI Suspension System to provide:

-- All weather all terrain "Road-To-No-Road" emergency response capabilities that eliminates time consuming trailer transportation costs for heavy equipment needed in difficult service areas. - Better mobility capabilities for commercial customers who must operate in extreme rough wilderness terrains in wheeled vehicles for the purpose of safely reaching remote destinations with multiple passengers and maximum payload with minimal negative impact on the environment. - Low environmental impact where KXI reduces nominal ground pressure of the vehicle (floatation weight) to under the government's recommended 2 PSI resulting in no traceable disturbance or negative impact on the ground, wildlife or plant life. - Gyroscopic balanced ride improves access in heavily sloped wilderness provides higher speed of response to emergency events. - Cost reductions when helicopters, track-based vehicles and heavy equipment transport can be diminished by less expensive KXI technologies.
+- All weather all terrain "road to road" emergency response capabilities that eliminates time consuming trailer transportation costs for heavy equipment needed in difficult service areas. - Better mobility with dual steering technologies for commercial customers who must operate in extreme rough wilderness terrains in wheeled vehicles for the purpose of safely reaching remote destinations with multiple passengers and maximum payload with minimal negative impact on the environment. - Low environmental impact where the KXI Suspension System reduces nominal ground pressure of the vehicle (floatation weight) to under the government's recommended 2 PSI resulting in no traceable disturbance or negative impact on the ground, wildlife or plant life. - Gyroscopic balanced ride improves access in heavily sloped wilderness areas and provides higher speed of response to emergency events. - Cost reductions when helicopters, track-based vehicles and heavy equipment transport can be diminished by less expensive KXI equipped vehicles.